The 5 Best Home Gym Flooring Ideas

 Carpet can seamlessly blend in with your home decor and will likely support the weight of your exercise machinery.
 Most carpet, however, tends to trap sweat and moisture, and has low-shock absorption, though carpet pads can help.
 Anti-fatigue carpet tiles that have higher shock absorbency, too.
 A 20-pack of self-adhesive Nispora heavy-duty 20-inch x 20-inch carpet tiles sells for $70.

-Cork offers high shock absorbency and support through intense workouts.
+Cork flooring offers high shock absorbency and support through intense workouts.
 It’s also an eco-friendly option that’s resistant to fire, mold, mites and mildew.
 That, plus the fact that cork is prone to fading in direct sunlight, makes a floating cork floor a fine choice for home gyms in the basement or garage, especially.

-If you need your flooring to support heavy machinery or weights, try doubling up with glue-down cork tiles on top of a floating cork floor, or choose another flooring style.
+If you need your flooring to support heavy machinery or free weights, try doubling up with glue-down cork tiles on top of a floating cork floor, or choose another flooring style.

 One fine cork option: these cork flooring planks for $3.50 per square foot.